Luphen1/Data-Scientist-Portfolio-Project-/README.md

 ### Data Sources
-Data Scientists:The primary database used for analysis is the  "ds_salaries.csv" having the following headers company_size, company location, employee residence,employment type, experience level,job title, remote ratio,salary, work year
+Data Scientists: The primary database used for analysis is the "ds_salaries.csv" with the following headers: company size, company location, employee residence, employment type, experience level, job title, remote ratio, salary, work year.

 ### Tools
-Excel - Excel is used for importing the dataset from www.kaggle.com Power Bi - is used for data cleaning to check if there are missing values and duplicate records across  each Column   within the  spreadsheet.
-Visualization report are also created in using power Bi
+Excel - Utilized for importing the dataset from www.kaggle.com Power Bi - Utilized for data cleaning to check if there were missing values and duplicate records across  each Column  within the dataset with the help of power query, Visualization was also created with Power Bi.

 ###  Data Cleaning/Preparing
-In the initial data preparation, I performed the following tasks below;
+In the initial data preparation, the following tasks were performed:

-1. Data loading and inspection
+1. Data loading and inspection.
-2. Handling missing values
+2. Handling missing values.
-3. Checking for duplicate values
+3. Checking for duplicate values.
-4. Convert each headers to  the right  data type
+4. Converting each header to the correct data type.
-5. Outlier Detection and Handling
+5. Outlier detection and handling.
-6. Handling Inconsistent Data and Typos
+6. Handling inconsistent data and typos.

 ###  Exploration Data Analysis
-EDA involved exploring the heart_attack data to answer key questions such as
+Exploratory Data Analysis (EDA) involved answering key questions such as:

-1. Find top five percentage salary for job title.
+1. Finding the top five percentage salaries for job titles.
-2. Find the average salary of  experience level and employee residence.
+2. Determining the average salary by experience level and employee residence.
-3. What was the average salary by company size and experience level?
+3. Analyzing the average salary by company size and experience level.
-4. What was the  average Salary by company location?
+4. Evaluating the average salary by company location.
-5. What was the total salary for job title and experience level?
+5. Determining the total salary for job titles and experience levels.
-6. What was the average salary for job title and employment type?
+6. Analyzing the average salary for job titles and employment types.
-7. Find the average remote ratio by year and experience level.
+7. Finding the average remote ratio by year and experience level.
-8. Find the salary trend by year.
+8. Identifying salary trends by year.
-9. What was the total salary by experience level and remote ratio?
+9. Determining the total salary by experience level and remote ratio.

 ### Results/Findings
+Insights gleaned from the analysis include:

-1. Data engineer has the highest percentage of salary in the dataset
+1. Data engineers have the highest percentage of salary in the dataset.
-2. United State of America has the highest average salary for each experience level across that dataset
+2. The United States of America has the highest average salary for each experience level.
-3. Expert occurs to have the most average salary for experience level In each company sizes
+3. "Expert" level employees earn the highest average salary across different company sizes.
-4. Illinois location has the highest average salary in the dataset for each company location
+4. Illinois location has the highest average salary in the dataset for each company location.
-5. Data scientists jobs had grown so fast across the year ,2023 has the highest  total salary earned
+5. Data scientist jobs have seen rapid growth, with 2023 having the highest total salary earned.
-6. Senior experience level of data engineer  has the most earned salary
+6. Senior-level data engineers earn the highest salary.
-7. Machine learning of employment type full time has the highest average salary
+7. Full-time machine learning positions offer the highest average salary.
-8. Expert remote job of 100 has  the average salary
+8. "Expert" level remote jobs with a 100% remote ratio have the highest average salary.
-9. Experience senior level has the highest total salary of remote ratio of 0 and 100
+9. Senior-level experience has the highest total salary, regardless of remote ratio.

 ### Limitation
-- Column with headers employment type,experience level and  company size context won't give a concise analysis,I had to transform  the headers to make it  a readable context in which enhances analysis report for visualization
+To enhance the analysis report for visualization, columns with headers such as employment type, experience level, and company size were transformed to provide clearer context.

 ### Recommendations

+Based on the findings, the following recommendations were made:

-1. Prioritize hiring skilled data engineers for robust analytics infrastructure.
+1. Prioritize hiring skilled data engineers to bolster analytics infrastructure.

-2. Explore opportunities in the U.S. for higher average salaries across experience levels
+2. Explore opportunities in the U.S. for higher average salaries across experience levels.

-3. Invest in expertise development, especially in roles labeled as "Expert."
+3. Invest in expertise development, particularly in roles labeled as "Expert."
 4. Evaluate opportunities in Illinois, known for its high average salaries.
 5. Focus recruitment efforts on data scientist roles due to their rapid growth and high compensation.
 6. Recognize senior-level contributions with competitive salaries and advancement opportunities.

-7. Offer competitive compensation for full-time machine learning positions
+7. Offer competitive compensation for full-time machine learning positions.
 8. Clarify remote job criteria to avoid confusion in descriptions and compensation.
 9. Assess the impact of remote work on salary structures and adjust policies accordingly.